mrdmnd/portunus/README.md

 ### Developers

-Policygen welcomes new contributors.
+Portunus welcomes new contributors.
 There are opportunities to be found in any codebase for improvement!
-In order to trivially resolve style differences, this project provides a .clang-format and a .clang-tidy file that impose LINT checks which MUST be followed before code is checked in.
-If you'd like to contribute to the development of Policygen, please ensure that you are able to run clang-format and clang-tidy.
-We provide static analysis tooling at `tools/static_analysis.sh` which is run during continuous integration testing, please run it yourself and ensure your code builds cleanly before submitting a pull request.
+In order to trivially resolve style differences, this project provides a .clang-format and a .clang-tidy file that impose LINT checks which must be followed before code is checked in.
+If you'd like to contribute to the development of Portunus, please ensure that you are able to run clang-format and clang-tidy before committing code.
+We provide static analysis tooling at `tools/static_analysis.sh` which is run during continuous integration testing;
+please run this script yourself and ensure your code builds cleanly before submitting a pull request.

 Optional Dependencies for developers: